mheap/github-default-branch/README.md

 | --old             | The name of the branch to rename                               | master  |
 | --new             | The new branch name                                            | main    |
 | --confirm         | Run without prompting for confirmation                         | false   |

+## Replacements

+TODO document how to write and use replacements

+use `--replacements ./example-replacements`